rixx/books.rixx.de/src/to-read/the-door-into-sunset.md

   title: The Door into Sunset
 plan:
   date_added: '2020-04-30'
+related_books:
+- book: diane-duane/the-door-into-shadow
+  text: The previous book in the series.
+- book: diane-duane/the-door-into-fire
+  text: The first book in the series.
 ---

 Still haven't read all of Diane Duane.
 I like the Tale of the Five series tremendously so far, especially for the